Darkelf2024/Darkelf-Browser/Attribution.md

 - **Tor Network Integration**:
 For enhanced privacy and anonymity, this browser offers integration with the Tor network.
 The Tor network helps protect your online privacy by routing your internet traffic through a series of encrypted relays.
 Learn more about the Tor Project at [Tor Project](https://www.torproject.org/).

-- **AdGuard DNS**:
+- **Tor DNS Integration**:

-This project uses AdGuard DNS for enhanced privacy and security.
-AdGuard DNS is a free DNS service that helps block ads, trackers, and phishing websites.
-For more information, please visit AdGuard DNS at [AdGuard DNS](https://adguard-dns.io/en/welcome.html)
+The Darkelf Browser incorporates Tor DNS, an advanced DNS resolution service that enhances privacy by blocking trackers, ads, and phishing domains at the network level.
+By intercepting DNS requests, it strengthens browsing privacy, ensuring a cleaner, more seamless, and ad-free online experience.
+Powered by the Tor Project, this integration helps safeguard user anonymity and protect against unwanted online tracking.

 ## Adblock & Tracking Lists
 - **EasyList & Fanboy Lists**: This project incorporates ad-blocking lists from [EasyList](https://easylist.to/) and [Fanboy Annoyance List](https://easylist.to/pages/other-supplementary-filter-lists-and-easylist-variants.html).
 These lists are maintained by the EasyList community and are licensed under **CC BY-SA 4.0**.
 More details can be found at [EasyList](https://easylist.to/).